Home → Programs & Services → Foreclosure Diversion

 Please do not ignore the court papers.
 Complete and return the Response to Complaint and Request for Mediation form included with the foreclosure court papers or send a written request to the clerk's office where your case is being handled.
 Request mediation within 20 days of receiving the court papers.
 Even if you miss this deadline, it is worth sending the court a request in writing if you think mediation might help because you might still be able to participate.

-- Directions to attend the Informational Session.
-At the time on the notice, click the link to join the online Informational Session.
 Court staff will greet you, and you will learn from a judge about the general process in a foreclosure case.
 A HUD-certified housing counselor will talk about how to work with your lender.
 These presentations might be by video.
-After you have been to an Informational Session, the court clerk will schedule your case for mediation.
+After you have been to an Informational Session, you will have your first mediation session.

-When the day arrives, you can join mediation by clicking on the link sent by the mediator.
-In mediation, you will share your goals for the property, ask questions, and talk about your situation.
+In mediation, you will have the chance to talk about your goals for the property, ask questions, and learn about your options.
 The lender will provide information on the status of the loan.
-You and the lender will discuss whether options other than foreclosure are available and what documents will need to be submitted.
+You and the lender will discuss how you might avoid foreclosure and what documents will need to be submitted.

 The mediator will help you and your lender come up with a specific plan to resolve the case, if possible.
 The mediator does not take sides or decide how the case should be resolved.
 At the end of each mediation session, the mediator writes a clear report on agreed next steps and deadlines.
-The first mediation session can take up to an hour and a half.
-Additional sessions are scheduled if needed.
 Learn more about mediation.

 Before the Informational Session and mediation, think about your goals for the property.
 Do you want to stay in the home or move out?
 What is the market value of the property?
 How much do you owe?